declanrjb/ob-investments/README.md

 Reporters processed the documents, which are only available as scanned pdfs, using the `pdf2image` and `pytesseract` Python libraries.
 Each page was first converted to an image, then fed to `pytesseract` optical character recognition (OCR).
 The resulting text was parsed using regular expressions and manually checked for accuracy.
 See the [notebook](./notebooks/extract.ipynb).

 Reporters reviewed the entire dataset for accuracy.
-Two errors were found, both confusions of the character "1" with the character "l."
-Both were corrected manually.
+Two parsing errors were found and corrected manually.

 Reporters matched company details given in the documents to company websites and mission statements using a combination of Google Search, national business registries, and SEC EDGAR filings.
 To make a positive match, reporters required two points of identification, typically a company's name and physical address.
 In 11 cases, reporters were not able to verify a company or fund's real-world profile to this standard of accuracy.
 Those entities are listed under "[No verifiable details]."

 Reporters categorized the companies into sectors based on their websites and mission statements.
 The resulting data was cleaned and processed in R and visualized with Flourish.

+Every data analysis finding was independently reproduced by a factchecker who had not seen the original source code.
+Reporters verified details found in the original documents using [AUM 13F](https://aum13f.com/), [EDGAR](https://www.sec.gov/search-filings), [IAPD](https://adviserinfo.sec.gov/), and lists of shareholders purchased from the [Israeli Business Registry](https://www.gov.il/en/service/company_extract), which are available in [this repository](https://github.com/declanrjb/ob-investments/tree/main/docs/shareholder_docs).

 Read the story.